rhamseyswork/To-Do-App/README.md

-# OC Pace Setters Project

-This is a project that does full stack dev.
+# To Do Application

+This project is for track your to Do's

 ## Installation

 To use this project, follow these steps:

 1. Clone the repository.
+2. Cd client
-2. Install dependencies with `npm install`.
+3. Install dependencies with `npm install`.
+4. Npm run dev

 ## Usage